Pradn1l/NN-Model-Predicting-Precipitation/README.md

 # Predicting-Rain-in-Austrailia-NN

-keywords: pytorch, Google Colab Notebook, logistic regression, relu, Adam optimizer, 3-layers
+keywords: PyTorch, Google Colab Notebook, logistic regression, relu, Adam optimizer, 3-layers

 This repo involves is a guide for beginners through a simple Neural Network Model that could predict (logistic regression) if it would rain tomorrow in a city (provided data: Austrailia).